Join our Board of Directors

 - Oversight of strategic planning and priorities

-- Promotion of the organization
+- Promotion of the organization, including fundraising and outreach

 - Approve appropriate compensation and benefit policies and practices.